 The Duluth Entertainment Convention Center (DECC) is located on the Duluth Waterfront, exit 256b from I-35.
 The address is 350 Harbor Drive.
 From the South take I-35 north and exit at Lake Ave. & 5th Ave.
 West (exit 256B), at the stoplight turn right, take the next immediate right down to Railroad Street, turn right onto Railroad Street then right into the DECC parking lot.
 From the North use Lake Ave. (exit 256B), at the stoplight turn left onto Canal Park Drive, immediately get into the right lane and turn right onto Railroad Street.
 After driving under skywalk turn left into DECC parking lot.

 Friday and Saturday daily parking at the DECC is available for a $5 fee.
-The DECC also offers overnight parking for single vehicles ($10/night) & RV’s (electric hook-up ($35) or non-electric sites ($25)).
-More information is available at www.decc.org or by calling (218) 722-5573, ext.283.
+The DECC also offers overnight parking for single vehicles ($10/night) & RV’s (electric hook-up ($40/day) or non-electric sites ($30/day).
+More information is available on the DECC website or by calling (218) 722-5573, ext.283.
 There is some free parking in the area however, it is limited.
 No parking will be available at the start area!
 All participants, other than those staying in Two Harbors, are strongly urged to take the shuttle buses to the start line.

-The 2019 NorthShore Races will occur on Saturday, September 14, 2019.
-Registration for 2019 will be available at the Expo and on our website starting Friday, September 14th, 2018.
+The 2020 NorthShore Races will occur on Saturday, September 19, 2020.
+Registration for the 25th Annual NorthShore Inline in 2020 will be available at the Expo and on our website starting Friday, September 13th, 2019.

 We need your help to make the events a success.
 We have MANY volunteer opportunities available from individuals to large groups!

-Volunteers are needed on Friday, September 14th and Saturday, September 15th.
-Lend us a hand and get a great short sleeve volunteer T-shirt.
+Volunteers are needed on Friday, September 13th and Saturday, September 14th.
+Lend us a hand and get a great long sleeve volunteer T-shirt.

-The NorthShore Inline Marathon is in its 23rd year.
+The NorthShore Inline Marathon is in its 24th year.
 Legend has it that the event started with a casual conversation among local athletes at former Olympic skier George Hovland’s house.
 The event launched in 1996, with 1,500 skaters taking part.
 The race quickly became the largest in North America, attracting world champions and future Olympic medal winners.
-Today it is the world’s 4th largest inline race, behind the likes of Berlin, Germany, and Seoul, South Korea.
+Today it is the world’s 4th largest inline race, behind the likes of Berlin, Germany; Paris, France; and Seoul, South Korea.

 The NorthShore Inline Marathon has been recognized repeatedly for excellence.
 In 1997, it was featured on the cover of inline skating authority Fitness & Speed Skating Times out of Pompano Beach, Florida.
 In 2000 and in 2001, the magazine named the NorthShore Inline Marathon as the best inline race in the world.
 It has the distinction of having been the only inline World Cup event held in the United States, and currently hosts the National Championships.

-The 26.2-mile full marathon basically follows the famed Grandma’s Marathon course, with one difference – downtown Duluth’s brick-lined Superior Street is NOT skater-friendly, so the athletes duck into the I-35 tunnels at Lemon Drop Hill.
+The 26.2-mile full marathon basically follows the famed Grandma’s Marathon course, with one difference – athletes travel onto the I-35 tunnels at Lemon Drop Hill.
 They cross the finish line just inches from Lake Superior, in front of retired ore ship William A. Irvin.